rohitchauraisa1997/time-capsule-investor/README.md

 # time-capsule-investor

 The project is kind of a mono-repo built using:-
+1. ReactJs as the frontend.
-1. FastApi as the backend web server.
+2. FastApi as the backend web server.
-2. ReactJs as the frontend.
 3. MongoDB & MysqlDB for database requirements.
 4. Zerodha's kiteconnect apis for ltp and placing GTT orders.
 5. Financialmodelingprep apis for historical data.
 6. HighCharts Apis for rendering Charts.
+7. cron job for updatind db
-7. docker compose for hosting
+8. docker compose for hosting

 If you want to run the project in your local environment..